jasonngpt/sprucekit/README.md

   # Setup cronjob for the sendDailyEmail rake task

-  # There is an admin panel to administer the users with basic auth at <app>/admin
+  # There is an admin panel to administer the users with HTTP basic auth at <app>/admin
 ```